-The costs of fundraising up to £2m for the CBS, including this Bond Offer, are not expected to exceed £80,000.
+The costs of fundraising up to £3m for the CBS, including this Bond Offer, are expected to be between 4 and 4,5% depending on source.
 This includes initial preparation of materials, legal advice and third party marketing costs related to the Offer, such as Ethex's fundraising and administration fees.
-All set-up costs associated with making this offer are being met by Solar Options for Schools Ltd. The Solar for Schools Community Benefit Society will only pay Solar Options for Schools Ltd 4 per cent of the funds actually raised at any point towards these costs.
+All set-up costs associated with making this offer are being met by Solar Options for Schools Ltd. The Solar for Schools Community Benefit Society will only pay Solar Options for Schools Ltd up to 4.5% per cent of the funds actually raised at any point towards these costs.
 The CBS is not liable for any other costs and hence protected from failed fundraising costs.